ViggoMode2021/CML-Topologies/BGP/MPLS_QOS_BGP/README.md

 This README outlines the steps to configure **MPLS**, **iBGP**, **QoS**, and **VRF** on the routers in this network.
 It ensures proper isolation of customer traffic, optimal routing with BGP, and traffic engineering using **MPLS**.
 It also implements **QoS** for prioritizing traffic flows.

 Let me know if you need any further details or if there are any issues with the setup!

+The MPLS forwarding table you've provided is a typical table used in MPLS (Multiprotocol Label Switching) networks to determine how packets are forwarded based on labels.
+Let’s break down each column and row to explain what each part means:

+### Columns in the MPLS Forwarding Table:

+1. **Local Label**: This is the MPLS label assigned to the packet at the ingress (entry) point of the MPLS network.
+This label will be used by the MPLS routers to forward packets.

+2. **Outgoing Label or Tunnel Id**: This is the label that will be used when the packet is forwarded out of the MPLS network.
+The router will pop the local label from the packet and may push a new outgoing label (if applicable) or pass the packet without a label if it's going to be forwarded in a non-MPLS network.

+3. **Prefix**: This is the IP address or network prefix that is being forwarded.
+This is the destination address or range for which the label forwarding entry applies.

+4. **Bytes Switched**: This column shows the amount of data (in bytes) that has been forwarded or switched for that particular entry in the MPLS forwarding table.

+5. **Outgoing Interface**: This is the physical or logical interface where the packet will be forwarded out of the router.

+6. **Next Hop**: This is the next router or hop in the network that the packet will be sent to.

+---

+### Row-by-Row Breakdown:

+1. **First Row**:
+   - **Local Label**: 17
+   - **Outgoing Label**: Pop Label (this means the label is removed and not replaced, essentially the packet is forwarded without an MPLS label).
+   - **Prefix**: 10.0.12.0/30[V] (This means the destination IP range is 10.0.12.0 to 10.0.12.3).
+   - **Bytes Switched**: 0 (No bytes have been switched yet).
+   - **Outgoing Interface**: `aggregate/VRF1` (This means the packet will be sent out through the `aggregate` interface in the VRF1 (Virtual Routing and Forwarding) instance).
+   - **Next Hop**: The next hop is not specified in this row, but it's implied that it will be forwarded to the next router in the path that handles this prefix.

+2. **Second Row**:
+   - **Local Label**: 18
+   - **Outgoing Label**: Pop Label (again, the label is removed).
+   - **Prefix**: 10.0.13.0/30[V] (This indicates the destination IP range is 10.0.13.0 to 10.0.13.3).
+   - **Bytes Switched**: 0 (No bytes have been switched yet).
+   - **Outgoing Interface**: `aggregate/VRF1` (The packet will be sent out through the same interface as the first row, `aggregate` in the `VRF1` instance).
+   - **Next Hop**: Again, not specified, but the packet will be sent to the next router handling this prefix.

+3. **Third Row**:
+   - **Local Label**: 19
+   - **Outgoing Label**: Pop Label (The label is removed).
+   - **Prefix**: 192.168.4.0/24[V] (This indicates the destination IP range is 192.168.4.0 to 192.168.4.255).
+   - **Bytes Switched**: 0 (No bytes have been switched yet).
+   - **Outgoing Interface**: `aggregate/VRF1` (This is the same as the previous rows).
+   - **Next Hop**: This entry does not show a specific next hop, but it indicates that the packet will be forwarded to the next router responsible for this range.

+### Key Points:
+- **Pop Label**: This means that the router will remove the MPLS label from the packet as it forwards it.
+The label is typically popped when the packet is leaving the MPLS network or is entering a destination that doesn’t require MPLS anymore.
+- **VRF1**: This is a Virtual Routing and Forwarding instance, which allows for multiple routing tables on the same router, providing isolation between different sets of routes (essentially supporting multiple virtual routers).

+In summary, this table shows that packets destined for specific IP prefixes (10.0.12.0/30, 10.0.13.0/30, and 192.168.4.0/24) will have their MPLS labels removed and forwarded through the `aggregate` interface in the `VRF1` instance.
+The next hop isn’t explicitly listed but is assumed to be the next router in the path.